QuantumSavory/QuantumClifford.jl/docs/src/mixed.md

 + ZZ
 ```

-- **From `Stabilizer` (Canonicalization):** Given a `Stabilizer` object
+- Given a `Stabilizer` object (whichmay have fewer rows than columns)
-(whichmay have fewer rows than columns), perform the necessary
+, perform the necessary canonicalization to determine the
-canonicalization to determine the corresponding destabilizer and
+corresponding destabilizer and logical operators, resulting in a
-logical operators, resulting in a complete MixedDestabilizer object.
+complete MixedDestabilizer object.

 ```jldoctest mix
 julia> s = S"-XXX